13: Vacuity

 And they knew it felt them.

-N could sense the faint hum of motors twisting and clocks ticking gigahertz.
+When workers were near, N could always sense the faint hum of motors twisting and clocks ticking a gigahertz-pulse.
 No, N did sense it.
 Right now.

 There were worker drones nearby.

-N had a mission – a mission where he didn’t need to murder anyone.
+N had a mission — a mission where he didn’t need to murder anyone.
 (And shouldn’t he be happy for that?)
-But he would be pushing moderate overheat by the end, and the mess pit was still looking kinda empty.
+But he would be pushing on the edge of hunter’s fever by the end, and the mess pit was still looking kinda empty.
 And J was emptying it further, feeding it to another dead body a worker.

 Why was N conflicted?
 When would J ever be disappointed in him for murdering more workers than she asked?